tmaquaponics/tmaquaponics.github.io/_posts/2025-06-21-Species profile-Neocaridina shrimp.md

 ![Burried blue dream shrimp](/assets/img/blue-dream-velvet-neocaridina-davidi.jpg) *Burried blue dream shrimp*

 Neocardinia is a freshwater shrimp measuring up to 3 cm.
 It is a detritivore, meaning, its diet is composed of detritus and decaying matter.
 It can live up to 2 years in optimal conditions.
 It comes in many colors and variations.
-Among the most popular varieties are red cherry shrimp, blue dream shrimp and golden back yellow shrimp.
+Among the most popular varieties, we can cite red cherry shrimp, blue dream shrimp and golden back yellow shrimp.

 ### Diet